Sungai Buloh station: Location

 The station is located north of Jalan Kuala Selangor near the intersection with Jalan Sungai Buloh, and also Jalan Hospital.
-The station is located at the same location as the former Sungai Buloh railway station, of which part of the structure is still being used and integrated with the new station.
+The station is located at the same location as the former Sungai Buloh railway station, part of whose structure is still being used and integrated with the new station.

 History

 First station

 The first Sungai Buloh railway station opened in 1892 when the section of the main railway line, now the KTM West Coast Line between Batu Junction and Rawang was opened.